 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Protein S deficiency.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Heart, Lung, and Blood Institute (NHLBI) can provide information on this topic.
 You can reach them by calling 301-592-8573 or by E-mail at firstname.lastname@example.org

 - The National Hemophilia Foundation has an information page on clotting disorders, including protein S deficiency.
 Click on the National Hemophilia Foundation link to view this page.

 - Proteinsdeficiency.com provides information on protein S deficiency written by a person who has the condition.
 This site addresses lifestyle issues, frequently asked questions, and more.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.